 The pari-mutuel tax is imposed on daily racing receipts of racetrack operators.
-Lesser amounts of revenue come from the state's racetrack admission tax ( $15\phi$ per person) and from license fees on racing organizations and racetrack personnel.
+Lesser amounts of revenue come from the state's racetrack admission tax (15φ per person-to rise to 40φ when a racetrack begins conducting other forms of gaming, as authorized in 2019) and from license fees on racing organizations and racetrack personnel.
 Administered by Illinois Racing Board.
 (230 ILCS 5/15, 5/18, 5/20, 5/25 ff., and 5/32.1)